graphme-app/website/src/pages/docs/admin/billing.md

 # Manage billing and plan

-This page details how to manage your billing information and your subscription.
+This page explains how to manage your billing information and your subscription.

 ## Subscribe to a paid plan